robotraconteur/robotraconteur/docs/framework/service_definition.md

 The following example code shows the code contained in the "experimental.create2.robdef" file.
 It is a *service definition*.
 Service definition files are plain text files that describe the *object types* and *value types* (data types).
 Object types are *references*, meaning that on the client they are simply an advanced reference (sometimes called a "proxy") to the service.
 Value types are the actual data that are transmitted between client and service.
 They are always passed by *value*, meaning that they are copied between the client or service when transmitted.

     #Service to provide sample interface to the iRobot Create
+    #This example is for the original iRobot Create using the serial Open Interface (OI) protocol
-    service experimental.create2
+    service experimental.create3

     stdver 0.10

-    struct SensorPacket
-        field uint8 ID
-        field uint8[] Data
+    enum CreateStateFlags
+        unknown = 0,
+        bump_right = 0x1,
+        bump_left = 0x2,
+        wheel_drop_right = 0x4,
+        wheel_drop_left = 0x8,
+        wheel_drop_caster = 0x10,
+        wall_sensor = 0x20,
+        cliff_left = 0x40,
+        cliff_front_left = 0x80,
+        cliff_front_right = 0x100,
+        cliff_right = 0x200,
+        virtual_wall = 0x400,
+        play_button = 0x800,
+        advance_button = 0x1000,
+        error = 0x800000
     end

+    struct CreateState
+        field double time
+        field uint32 create_state_flags
+        field double velocity
+        field double radius
+        field double right_wheel_velocity
+        field double left_wheel_velocity
+        field double distance_traveled
+        field double angle_traveled
+        field double battery_charge
+        field double battery_capacity
+    end

     object Create
-        constant int16 DRIVE_STRAIGHT 32767
+        constant double DRIVE_STRAIGHT 32.767
-        constant int16 SPIN_CLOCKWISE -1
+        constant double SPIN_CLOCKWISE -1e-3
-        constant int16 SPIN_COUNTERCLOCKWISE 1
+        constant double SPIN_COUNTERCLOCKWISE 1e-3

-        function void Drive(int16 velocity, int16 radius)
+        function void drive(double velocity, double radius)
+        function void drive_direct(double right_wheel_velocity, double left_wheel_velocity)

-        function void StartStreaming()
+        function void stop()
-        function void StopStreaming()
+        function void setf_leds(bool play, bool advance)

-        property int32 DistanceTraveled [readonly]
+        property double distance_traveled [readonly]
-        property int32 AngleTraveled [readonly]
+        property double angle_traveled [readonly]
-        property uint8 Bumpers [readonly]
+        property uint8 bumpers [readonly]

-        event Bump()
+        event bump()

-        wire SensorPacket packets [readonly]
+        wire CreateState create_state [readonly]

+        # Callback to be called when the play button is pressed
+        # claim_play_callback() will assign the current client as the target for the callback
+        # Practical implementations will likely want to use a more sophisticated mechanism to assign the callback
+        function void claim_play_callback()
-        callback uint8[] play_callback(int32 DistanceTraveled, int32 AngleTraveled)
+        callback uint8[] play_callback(double distance_traveled, double angle_traveled)
     end

 The first line in the service definition contains the keyword `service` followed by the name of the service type.
 The names of services follow similar rules to Java package names.
-For experimental software, the name should be prefixed with `experimental`, for example `experimental.create2`.
+For experimental software, the name should be prefixed with `experimental`, for example `experimental.create3`.
 For hobbyists and standalone software, the name should be prefixed with `community` and your username, for example `community.myusername.create`, where `myusername` is replaced with your robotraconteur.com username.
-If a domain name for an organization is available it can be used in the same way as Java packages, for example `com.wasontech.examples.create2`.
-Unless you have valid ownership of a domain, `experimenta` or `community` should be used.
+If a domain name for an organization is available it can be used in the same way as Java packages, for example `com.wasontech.examples.create3`.
+Unless you have valid ownership of a domain, `experimental` or `community` should be used.

 Next in the service there should be `stdver` and the minimum version of Robot Raconteur required to access the service.
 For now this should be `0.10`.
 Example `createinterface` does not show it, but there can also be one or more `import` to reference structures and objects in other service definitions.
 The rest of service definition defines the *structures* and *objects* of the service definition.
 (Lines starting with `#` are comments.)